Workers Compensation Lawyers Serving Philadelphia and PA

 Have you or a loved one been injured at work in the Philadelphia area?

-If so, you should be aware of all of your rights in a workers compensation claim.
+If so, you should be aware of all of your rights in a workers compensation claim by talking with a Philadelphia workers compensation lawyer.

 ***There are also injuries that one might suffer that could have been the result of the negligence of a third party.
 If your injury was the fault of someone or something other than your employer- you may be able to pursue a personal injury claim as well as seek workers compensation benefits.
 Our firm will take the time and effort to look beyond your worker’s compensation claim to determine if you have a third party claim – which may entitle you to seek compensation for damages way above those you are entitled to in a workers compensation claim alone.

-If you or someone you love has suffered an injury at work and is currently dealing with obtaining workers compensation benefits, contact a lawyer immediately to find out about your rights.
+If you or someone you love has suffered an injury at work and is currently dealing with obtaining workers compensation benefits, contact a Philadelphia workers compensation lawyer immediately to find out about your rights.

-Discuss Your Rights with a Workers Compensation Lawyer
+Discuss Your Rights with a Workers Compensation Attorney, Philadelphia

-The Rothenberg Law Firm LLP represents clients in the Philadelphia area and throughout Pennsylvania and we will help you understand your legal rights.
-Let the experienced legal professionals at our firm help you obtain the benefits and the money you deserve.
+The Rothenberg Law Firm LLP represents clients in the Philadelphia area and throughout Pennsylvania and our team of Philadelphia lawyers will help you understand your legal rights.
+Let the experienced legal professionals at our firm in Philadelphia help you obtain the benefits and the money you deserve.

 ***Find out for Free if you have a valid Workers Compensation Claim or Third Party Case.